Nuala Quinn-Barton

-Nuala Quinn-Barton (born March 1952) is a independent film producer, artist, talent manager and former fashion model from Newry, Northern Ireland.
-She is best known for producing films such as Homecoming (2009), The Third Half (2012), Goodbye Christopher Robin (2017), and for managing the careers of her daughter, actress Mischa Barton, actress Kelly Lynn Reiter, producer Taheim Bryan, and best-selling writer Ted Lazaris.
+Nuala Quinn-Barton (born March 1952) is an Irish American independent film producer, artist, talent manager and former fashion model from Newry, Northern Ireland.
+She is best known for producing films such as Homecoming (2009), The Third Half (2012), Goodbye Christopher Robin (2017), and for managing the careers of her daughter, actress Mischa Barton, actress Kya Garwood, actress Kelly Lynn Reiter, producer Taheim Bryan, Director Cody Knotts, and best-selling writer Ted Lazaris.
 She is married to Paul Marsden Barton.

 Early life and career

 Nuala Quinn was born in Newry and spent her early years on her mother's family farm in Ballintober, County Roscommon, Republic of Ireland.
-She went to London for an education at Our Lady of Sion School, Sion Manning School and Lucie Clayton Charm Academy.
+She went to London for her education at Our Lady of Sion School, Sion Manning School and Lucie Clayton Charm Academy.
 Nuala was a fashion model for Lucie Clayton and the Gavin Robinson Agency in the late 1970s.
 During that period she worked in-house for several fashion companies including Chanel in Paris.

 She married Paul Marsden Barton, a foreign exchange broker, in June 1975 at St Osmund's Roman Catholic Church in Barnes London.
 They have three daughters: Zoe Barton, a London barrister; Hania Barton, a writer and real estate manager; and Mischa Barton, an actress.
 She has two grandchildren from her eldest daughter Zoe's marriage to Ian Taylor.